-If you do not seek the evidence, or seek the facts, you cannot see beyond the boundaries of what you already believe to be true.
+If you do not seek the evidence or seek the facts, you cannot see beyond the boundaries of what you already believe to be true.
 At first, your blindfold may seem comfortable.
 But it requires a lot of work to keep this blindfold in place.
-You must attend weekly or semi-weekly sessions of indoctrination and memorization of various rules and regulations.
+You must attend regular sessions.
+Here you undergo indoctrination and memorization of various rules and regulations.
 These are tactics to shape your thinking and behavior to conform to the boundaries within the spiritual blindfold.

 So, do you keep the blindfold on or take it off?
 The choice is yours.
 Taking off your blindfold will involve some effort.
 It may be a little scary at first.
 But it is worth the effort.
-Thankfully, there are a number of tools effective for this purpose.
+Thankfully, there are several tools effective for this purpose.

 Seek Evidence Challenging Your Core Beliefs

-These tools to help you grow.
+These tools help you grow.
 You grow by challenging your core beliefs.
 You learn to seek the facts of your own personal truths.
-You learn to seek evidence rather that trust in belief.
+You learn to seek evidence rather than trust in belief.

-Most religions don’t want you to grow, to learn to think for yourself.
+Western religion does not want you to grow or think for yourself.
 They do not want you to seek evidence that would undermine their control of you as a customer.
 They don’t want you challenging your core beliefs.
 This is a threat to their cash flow.